AS026 » iOwlT: Sound Geolocalization System

 Block Diagram of iOwlT system

-The FPGA will have 2 essential modules, the Digital Filters module, that will proccess the sound digitalized by the A/D converter, using parameters adapted to the environment, and the Neural Network module, that has the neural network algorithm to identify the sound proccessed by the Digital Filters module.
+The FPGA will have 2 essential modules, the Digital Filters module, that will proccess the sound digitalized by the A/D converter, using parameters adapted to the environment, and the Circular Buffer module, that stores the sound signals in circular buffers to after do the correlation operation.

 The DE-10 Nano board has an analog-to-digital converter of only one output, so the signals picked up by the sound detectors pass through a 8:1 multiplexer, observing the datasheet, it is noted that this mux takes a total of 3µs to switch, and therefore the largest possible delay in the acquisition of the signals, i.e considering 8 sound detectors, is 3x7 = 21µs, as the audible frequency is in the range of 20Hz to 20kHz, using the Nyquist theorem, the sampling rate for the set of observed signals is 40kHz, and this results in 25µs, so the analysis of the signals is practically simultaneous, leading to an increase of considerable performance as well.

-The HPS will have also 2 modules, the Adaptative Control module, that will change the filters parameters to adapt the solution to the environment, and the Multilateration Algorithm, which is the effective measurement of where is the sound emitter using the multilateration technique.
+The HPS will have 3 modules, the Adaptive System module, that will change the filters parameters to adapt the solution to the environment, the Multilateration Algorithm, which is the correlation operation combined with the effective measurement of where is the sound emitter using the multilateration technique and the Neural Network, which is responsible to determine if the sound is the desired sound or not.

 Adapt to changes

-Processing of sound signals made in the FPGA is supported by adaptive filters, and therefore depending on the distance of the sound source, or the type of sound (being more general than gun shots), eventually will result in a change in the variables which determines the nature of the filter, variables such as bandwidth, cutoff frequency, etc. Therefore, the iOwlT system is adaptable to this feature.
+Processing of sound signals made in the FPGA is supported by an adaptive system, and therefore depending on the distance of the sound source, or the type of sound (being more general than gun shots), eventually will result in a change in the variables which determines the nature of the filter, the threshold to start the sound recognition.
+Therefore, the iOwlT system is adaptable to this feature.

 The present project can be used not only embedded on a police car.
 Depending on the use of the technology, the iOwlT system may well be positioned in static strategic positions, such as on traffic lights, an interesting application would be to identify a possible earthquake imminence, since the onset of a seismic shake is determined much earlier by sound signals of high intensity but with very low frequency, being audible to animals like horses but not to humans.
 Such sonorous signals could be identified by the iOwlT system, and therefore there would be a longer preparation time for the coming earthquake.